owin/owin/spec/owin-1.1.0draft.md

 ### 5.3.
 Paths

 Servers may have the ability to map application delegates to some base path.
 For example, a server might have an application delegate configured to respond to requests beginning with `"/my-app"`, in which case it should set the value of `"owin.RequestPathBase"` in the environment dictionary to `"/my-app"`.
-If this server receives a request for `"/my-app/foo"`, the "`owin.RequestPath"` value of the environment dictionary provided to the application configured to respond at `"/my-app"` should be `"/foo"`.
+If this server receives a request for `"/my-app/foo"`, the `"owin.RequestPath"` value of the environment dictionary provided to the application configured to respond at `"/my-app"` should be `"/foo"`.

 > * The value associated with the environment key `"owin.RequestPathBase"` MUST NOT end with a slash and MUST either start with a slash or be `String.Empty`.